Business and Hotel Management School, Lucerne

-Business & Hotel Management School (BHMS) is a private business & hospitality school in Lucerne, Switzerland established in 1998.
+BHMS Business & Hotel Management School is a private business & hospitality school in the cities of Lucerne and Zurich, Switzerland established in 1998.

 Founded as a branch of the Bénédict Schools, this education group has 8 campuses in Switzerland (in St. Gallen, Zurich, Lucerne and Bern) and over 15,000 students and professionals studying at its premises every year.

 BHMS provides undergraduate and postgraduate programmes in the fields of global business, hospitality management, and culinary arts.